-In the first of a four-part feature, Christopher Ludwig talks to Ford Customer Service Division president Frederiek Toney (left) about changing times for logistics and providing global customer service
+In the first of a four-part feature, Christopher Ludwig talks to Ford Customer Service Division president Frederiek Toney (pictured) about changing times for logistics and providing global customer service

 The last time I interviewed Ford’s Frederiek Toney, in late spring of 2008 at the carmaker’s material planning and logistics (MP&L) offices in Dearborn, Michigan, the world looked quite different for both of us.
 Toney was then global executive director of MP&L, responsible for logistics across the greater part of Ford’s worldwide operations.
 I, meanwhile, had joined Automotive Logistics a little more than a year before, and was still getting my head around the jargon and swirling complexity of the automotive supply chain.

 Even through the hazy view of relative youth, there is no mistaking this period as an innocent one.
 Although the full force of the financial crash was still a few months away, oil prices were near record highs, stock markets were in freefall, and the credit crunch was tightening with banks starting to fail on both sides of the Atlantic.
 In the US, sales and production of vehicles were already dropping at an alarming rate.
 Toney told me at the time that he was dealing with production cuts and the need to reduce his logistics budget by hundreds of millions of dollars.

 However, despite the hard times – which were about to worsen beyond either of our imaginations – Toney nevertheless had a bounding energy, with evident ambition for the company and its logistics.
 Ford was in the middle of revamping its management, North American plant network, and global product lineup, which made it the most exciting time Toney had known at the company.
 Price pressures, demand shifts and supply chain changes meant logistics managers were “having the time of their lives” – something he said with perhaps only a touch of irony (click back in time here to our July 2008 issue if you don’t believe me).